backstage/backstage/plugins/catalog-react/api-report.md

 //
 // @public (undocumented)
 export const catalogApiRef: ApiRef<CatalogApi>;

+// Warning: (ae-missing-release-tag) "CatalogReactEntityLifecyclePickerClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CatalogReactEntityLifecyclePickerClassKey = 'input';

+// Warning: (ae-missing-release-tag) "CatalogReactEntityOwnerPickerClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CatalogReactEntityOwnerPickerClassKey = 'input';

+// Warning: (ae-missing-release-tag) "CatalogReactEntitySearchBarClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CatalogReactEntitySearchBarClassKey = 'searchToolbar' | 'input';

+// Warning: (ae-missing-release-tag) "CatalogReactEntityTagPickerClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CatalogReactEntityTagPickerClassKey = 'input';

+// Warning: (ae-missing-release-tag) "CatalogReactUserListPickerClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CatalogReactUserListPickerClassKey =
+  | 'root'
+  | 'title'
+  | 'listIcon'
+  | 'menuItem'
+  | 'groupWrapper';

 // Warning: (ae-missing-release-tag) "catalogRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //